AdaCore/spark2014/docs/ug/tutorial.rst

 As usual after code changes, we rerun the test program, which shows no errors.
 Rerunning |GNATprove| on the complete file shows no more unproved checks.
 The ``Search`` unit has been fully proved.
-To see all the checks that were proved, we can rerun the tool with box ``Report Proved VCs`` checked, which displays the results previously computed:
+To see all the checks that were proved, we can rerun the tool with box ``Report checks proved`` checked, which displays the results previously computed:

 .. image:: static/search_all_proved.png